microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 }
 ```

-For those unfamiliar, `setTimeout` will try to execute a function after a certain number of milliseconds (though waiting for anything else to stop running).
+`setTimeout` tries to execute a function after a certain number of milliseconds (after waiting for anything else to stop running).

 Ready?
 Take a look: